 Leader Price - Lidl

 Concerning the supermarkets with the lowest prices in France and whose product range is lower than the mastodons of mass retailing such as Carrefour or Leclerc, the Leader Price brand is still among the most competitive.
 The equivalent of this brand in the United Kingdom is Aldi, although the latter is also present in France.
+As for the supermarket chain recognized as the cheapest in France, in other words Lidl, the German brand has no equivalent since it is massively present on the British island.

 Picard